ropensci-org/pkgreviewr/README.md

 The package also makes use of [**`R Notebooks`**](https://rmarkdown.rstudio.com/r_notebooks.html) (an RMarkdown format) and requires installation of **Rstudio version 1.0** or higher

+## Review workflow

+1. Create review project
+1. Initialise project
+1. Create blank (don't automatically create any files on GitHub) review repository on GitHub and link.
+    - Follow naming convention `"{pkgname}-review"`.
+    - Link local review project to the repository through the terminal, eg
+    ```
+    git remote add origin https://github.com/annakrystalli/rdflib-review.git
+    git push -u origin master
+    ```
+1. Open `index.Rmd` and work through the review in the notebook.
+You can make notes either in `index.Rmd` or directly in the `pkgreview.md` response file.
+1. Submit your review in the package `ropensci/onboarding` issue by copying and pasting the completed template.
+1. Publish your report by pushing to GitHub.

 ## Example